 - Features 27 field-tested, hands-on, nature-based activities Includinh crafts, art projects, music, conservation activities, reading and math connections and much more.

 - Supports developmentally appropriate practice allowing children to learn at levels that are individually, socially, and culturally appropriate.

 - Is correlated to the National Association for the Education of Young Children (NAEYC) Standards and the Head Start Domains.

 Flying WILD is birding based activity guide that introduces students to bird conservation through hands-on classroom activities that are interdisciplinary, standards-based lessons that engage students in real-world learning.
 The Flying WILD guide includes suggestions, instructions, and resources for doing service leaning activities, such as conducting a school bird festival and participating in habitat improvement projects.
 Flying WILD was written for middles school grades; however, we have adaptations for the K-12 classroom that we will share.

 - March 8, 2024 from 8:30 – 12:30 Bartow County Extension Office, Cartersville, GA.
 The cost will be $15.
 Contact Katie Martin at 770-387-5142 to register.

 For individuals looking to become certified to lead their own workshops in Project WILD.
 Most trained facilitators conduct workshops as a part of their duties in their day-to-day employment.
 Great examples include preservice education professors, extension educators, museum/nature center staff, natural resource professionals, school district curriculum specialists, and more.

 Project WILD Resources

-- Project WILD Teacher Resource Guide: The purpose of this guide is to supplement the Project Wild (PW) curriculum with natural history information specific to Georgia.
-This guide seeks to provide a basic introduction to key habitats and wildlife for each physiographic region within Georgia, and provide references for further study and field trip sites.
+- Introduction to Georgia's Natural History: The purpose of this guide is to supplement the Project Wild (PW) curriculum with natural history information specific to Georgia.
+This guide seeks to provide a basic introduction to key habitats and wildlife for each physiographic region within Georgia and provide references for further study and field trip sites.